 We were watching the sun approach the mountain silhoutte and decided that when it touches the forested outline, we will close up the shop, go have dinner and an early night in an unfinished room.
 Ha!
 Little did we know of the adventure awaiting us aboard the truck that was idling at the gas station!

 Three minutes before our deadline, a rusty red, beat up flat bed pulled over somewhat strangely for us: the driver gave a few extra turns to the wheel in both directions, as if not sure of weather he was pulling over or just slowing down to let other cars pass.
 He did eventually come to a stop and layed on his horn as if he was waiting for us for an hour.
 We ran over, hopped onto the flat bed and were off towards Cholila.
 Cholila is 30 kms off the main drag.
 We wanted to go stairght to Esquel, but the friendly (and a little drunk) driver Carlos invited us to stay the night in his house and eat asado.
 We could not refuse.
-We stopped a few times on the way to the house to refill the supplies of beer inside the cab (we got a beer out back, too)and made it to Carlos´ estate on the top of the hill outside of Cholila around 10.
-That is when we got to meet his two companions: Jose, his brother and Gustavo, his half-brother.
+We stopped a few times on the way to the house to refill the supplies of beer inside the cab (we got a beer out back, too)

 The trio returned from a delivery of a load of bricks to build a new cabin on Carlos` land.
 Another notable event in Carlos´ day was the fact that he was thrown out of his house by his wife.
 In the next 24 hours we must have heard this irrefutable fact repeated 50 times, with such an air about it as if it was delivered fresh every time.